Thermodynamics in Environmental Chemistry

 Types of Experiments

-There are many different types of experiments that can be used to study thermodynamics in environmental chemistry.
-These experiments can be used to measure the enthalpy, free energy, and equilibrium of reactions.
-They can also be used to investigate the effects of temperature, pressure, and other factors on these properties.
+Many experiments study thermodynamics in environmental chemistry.
+These measure enthalpy, free energy, and equilibrium of reactions, and investigate effects of temperature, pressure, and other factors.

 Enthalpy Measurements